HedgehogDevelopment/HedgehogDevelopment.github.io/razl/script.markdown

     </razl>

-### Razl XML Connections
+### Sitecore Razl XML Connections

-Connections define how Razl should connect to a Sitecore instance.
-Connections can be fully defined in the XML or can be preset connections that have been defined in the Razl GUI.
+Connections define how Sitecore Razl should connect to a Sitecore instance.
+Connections can be fully defined in the XML or can be preset connections that have been defined in the Sitecore Razl GUI.
 The connection XML with all options looks like this:

 	  <connection name="" readOnly="" install="true|false" preset="">
 	    <url></url>